patchipatchi/hw06/README.md

 # Other

-The Nav-bar of the site gives any person without a session cookie the option to log in.
+tThe Nav-bar of the site gives any person without a session cookie the option to log in.
 This fails if the username entered has not been registered yet.
 If the username has been registered and is entered, the user will then have all "/" routes go to "/tasks" so long as a